HIV drugs touted as weapon in war on coronavirus - France 24

 The jury is out on the effectiveness, and doctors still recommended that patients be treated in a hospital.

-Online posts erroneously identified saline -- basic salt water -- as a coronavirus killer in Australia, while in Thailand social media touted that an antiseptic should be sprayed in a person's mouth.
+Online posts erroneously identified saline as a coronavirus killer in Australia, while in Thailand social media suggested antiseptic should be sprayed in a person's mouth.

 The antiseptic company Betadine has refuted the claim.